 While this is more geared towards event and wedding planners, it’s the most comprehensive option of them all.
 It’s much more than just an option to live-stream your wedding.
 Think of it as an end-to-end virtual event platform that can become your wedding website, act as a registration/RSVP tool, drive guest engagement with Q&As and surveys, and much more.

 2. Inform your guests.

 Once you’ve chosen your platform, you’ll want to let your guests know of the change in plans.
-As with an in-person event, you’ll want to confirm their attendance, provide them with access to the meeting you’re hosting, and give them directives on attire and any other expectations you have during the wedding itself.
-If you plan on muting everyone during certain portions of the wedding, you’ll want to let them know so they aren’t trying to “fix” something that isn’t broken.
+As with an in-person event, you’ll want to confirm their attendance, provide them with access to the platform you’re using, and give them directions on attire and any other expectations you have during the wedding itself.
+If you plan on muting everyone during certain portions of the wedding, you’ll want to let them know so they aren’t trying to fix something that isn’t broken.

 Managing your guests’ expectations will decrease your own stress as you go through the actual event and ensure that they’re cooperating with your wishes.

 3. See if you can make your virtual wedding “legal.”

 A detail that can be forgotten when a couple is learning how to have a virtual wedding is making sure they’re actually getting married.
 The legality surrounding online marriages is murky, so you should see what the laws are in your area and if anything has been changed.
 Parade consulted with experts who “suggested that you call your county clerk to confirm whether you need to secure an in-person marriage license.”